-An A/B test, in summary, is a common method of comparing templates to see which one performs better.
-SparkPost provides the means to create new A/B tests and view completed results through our A/B Testing API.
+A/B testing is a common method of comparing templates to see which one performs better.
+SparkPost provides the means to create A/B tests and view completed results through our A/B Testing API.

 What benefits do I get from using A/B testing?

 A/B testing is a means of determining what content drives more engagement (greater open/click rates).
 The SparkPost A/B Testing API allows users to compare multiple templates in the context of transactional or app-generated messages to see which one performs better for a set number of recipients (sample size) or over a set period of time.

 Many studies have shown that doing A/B testing on email content (vs. not doing any testing) can lift open rates by 13% or more.
 The following is a step by step guide to A/B Testing on SparkPost to get you started.
 Note that enhancements are coming over the months ahead (see below) – so please give us feedback on what you would like to see improved in our Beta Program.

 Creation and review of A/B testing through the API

 Please refer to the A/B testing API documentation for specifics on how to create and retrieve A/B test results.
 As a basic flow: